Home » Recipes » Appetizer Recipes » Pickled Baby Beets Amuse Bouche

 In this particular challenge, we were all tasked with creating recipes using pickled baby beets and I was assigned the amuse bouche which really gave my imagination free reign in the kitchen.
 Amuse bouche translates from the French as “amuse the mouth” and I think that’s an apt description for this heavenly little bite I created.

 I’ve always loved beets.
 Just adore them, really.
-Their rich, earthy smell and taste pairs well with so many other things.
+Their rich, earthy smell and taste pair well with so many other things.
 And one of the flavors with which they pair best is citrus.
 The bright, sweet citrus notes contrast with the beets in an unexpectedly pleasant way.

 I thought it would be interesting to also add an herbal component to the mix with some of the fresh basil that is always overflowing in my summer herb garden.
 I find that basil has some of the same flavor notes as citrus which further bumped up that profile.

 But I didn’t want my one little bite to be overwhelmed by sweet citrus.
-I wanted some contrast and that is nicely provided by the herbed goat cheese.
+I wanted some contrast, and that is nicely provided by the herbed goat cheese.

 The finished recipe is definitely amusing to the mouth with its sweet little slice of candied kumquat, one perfectly pickled, earthy baby beet, and a contrasting bite of creamy herbed goat cheese.